kalimcdougall/kali-mcdougall/README.md

   I study ice shelves in Antarctica with satellites 🛰️

-  When I am not writing code, I am either rotting on my couch or fighting for my life in a cave.
+  When I'm not writing code, I am rotting on my couch or fighting for my life in a cave.
 No in between